 Campbell Scientific builds a family of automated weather stations specifically for fire weather.
-Our quick-deploy Remote Automated Weather Stations (RAWS) can be set up and transmitting data over voice media or GOES satellite in as little as 10 minutes, without tools.
-The preprogrammed stations provide standard RAWS data and comply with the National Fire Danger Rating System (NFDRS) standard.Read more
+Our quick-deploy Remote Automated Weather Stations (RAWS) can be set up and transmitting data over GOES satellite in as little as 10 minutes, without tools.
+The preprogrammed stations provide standard RAWS data and comply with the National Fire Danger Rating System (NFDRS) standard.Learn more

 Data can be transmitted over a variety of telecommunication options, including satellite, telephone, cell phone, and radio.
 In the United States, GOES1 satellite telemetered data can be collected via NIFC2 and stored to WIMS3 or collected directly from NESDIS4 using Remsoft's WeatherPro and NESDIS module.
 NFDRS5 indices are calculated using WIMS or WeatherPro.
 Our High Data Rate GOES transmitter, the TX320, features transmission rates of 1200, 300, and 100 bps.